reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 }
 </pre>

-There are various ways of building more complex conditionals that cover all sorts of cases.
-We'll keep it simple and will only use *if*  statements in this course.
+We can use C# to build complex conditionals, but for this course we'll keep it simple and will only use *if* statements.

 ### Operators

 We learned a little about operators in C# in order to write our *if* statements.

-Most importantly, we learned that a single equals sign sets the value of a variable, and a double equals sign checks if one value is equal to another.
-We'll usually get an error if we mix these up in our code, but it's good to remember!

-We also used the > operator to check if one value was greater than another.
+We used the = operator to set the value of a variable and the == operator to compare the value of a variable.
+We also used the > operator to determine whether one value was greater than another.

 ## Resources